-This CLE webinar will guide counsel for lenders and borrowers on negotiating and documenting commercial mortgage modifications while protecting their clients' interests against potential lien priority challenges, title pitfalls, and bankruptcy issues.
+This CLE course will guide lenders' and borrowers' counsel on negotiating and documenting commercial mortgage modifications while protecting their clients' interests against potential lien priority challenges, title pitfalls, and bankruptcy issues.

 - Popular objectives and current trends for loan modifications

 - Modifying loans for construction that stalled then restarted

 - Extending maturity date; changing or removing extension options

 - Adjusting loan amount; obligatory vs. optional advances

 - Changing, adding, or releasing collateral securing the loan

 - Modifying disbursement provisions to restart a dormant construction project

 - Key legal considerations to address with a loan modification